-The Chemistry minor provides students with the opportunity to delve into the atomic and molecular world.
-Investigations into the chemistry of life lead us to a unique understanding of the complex world around us and point us to the order and creativity of our God.
-Students will also see how the fields of organic chemistry and/or biochemistry impact our daily lives.
-CHM 214 Chemistry I 4 CHM 224 Chemistry II 4
+The Chemistry minor provides students with the opportunity to delve into the atonic and molecular world.
+Investigations into chemistry lead to an unique understanding of the complex and orderly world that pointe to the amazing power of our Creator.
+Students will also learn how Chemistry influences our daily lives.
+CHM 214 Chemistry I 4 Chemistry I 4